ch4dwick/sim-obs-overlay/README.md

 - only supports X-Plane 12.
 - my HTML skills.
 - X-Plane REST & WebSocket API still does not have all the data that is available in the SDK.
+- unsubscribing using params.datarefs: all doesn't work in a single call.
+To stop completely, you need to press Stop until all the values stop updating.

 # Privacy Notice